 From arthritis to injury, there are many reasons why men suffer from knee pain.
 There are many treatments for pain relief, but there are also some quick, effective exercises that may help you relieve your symptoms quicker than going to physical therapy.
 Here are three simple and effective exercises for knee pain relief!

 CLICK HERE to watch the YouTube video.

 Take a big stride with both of your toes pointing straight ahead.
 Bring your arms over head, tightening up the abdominal area and the glutes, then move your hips forward.
 Do one set of two repetitions on each side alternating sides.
 Hold the stretch for about 20 seconds.

 Standing Hip Flexor Stretch

-You should feel this stretch in the back of your leg, in front of the thigh, hip and back, depending how tight you are.
-Men tend to be really tight through the deep back area, hip and thigh.
-It’s important to target these areas when it comes to men with knee pain.
+Depending on how tight you are, you should feel this stretch in your leg, thigh, hip, and back.
+Men tend to be tight through the deep back, hip, and thigh.
+It’s important to target these areas for men with knee pain

 Move to the floor, placing the foam roller just above your knee joint.
 Roll along the front of your thigh up to your hip.
 We are self-massaging the front of the thigh area.
 Often men are tight in the thigh, which leads to knee irritation and knee pain.

 Foam Rolling Out the Front of the Thigh